netreconlab/parse-server-swift/README.md

 ```

 ### Cloud Code Examples
-[Parse-Swift has number of Swift Playgrounds](https://github.com/netreconlab/Parse-Swift/tree/main/ParseSwift.playground/Pages) to demonstrate how to use the SDK.
+[Parse-Swift has a number of Swift Playgrounds](https://github.com/netreconlab/Parse-Swift/tree/main/ParseSwift.playground/Pages) to demonstrate how to use the SDK.
 Below are some notable Playgrounds specifically for Cloud Code that can be used directly in `ParseServerSwift`:

 - [Schema - Create/Update/Delete](https://github.com/netreconlab/Parse-Swift/blob/main/ParseSwift.playground/Pages/20%20-%20Cloud%20Schemas.xcplaygroundpage/Contents.swift)
 - [Push Notifications](https://github.com/netreconlab/Parse-Swift/blob/main/ParseSwift.playground/Pages/21%20-%20Cloud%20Push%20Notifications.xcplaygroundpage/Contents.swift)